Kargatharaakash/september-ai/README.md

-# August.ai - Health Assistant Mobile App
+# September.ai - Health Assistant Mobile App

 A React Native Expo mobile application for health assistance featuring a chat interface powered by Groq LLM and a prescription reader using OCR.space API.